saltyorg/docs/docs/advanced/your-own-containers.md

     4. Defines the hostname used on the Docker network.
     5. Defines the environment variables which are often used to change configuration of the underlying application inside of the container.

-        While the TZ (Timezone) variable is used in pretty much all containers you will have to figure out the rest as it can differ quite a bit between different containers.
+        While the TZ (Timezone) variable is used in pretty much all containers, you will have to figure out the rest as it can differ quite a bit between different containers.

     6. Defines which Docker networks the container will join upon creation.